 INENAS traces its beginning to two conferences held in 2002 and 2003, both sponsored by the Kellogg Foundation's Beyond Outreach Project and hosted by the UMass Boston College of Public and Community Service.
 In 2006, a follow-up conference was organized by the Massachusetts Commission on Indian Affairs (MCIA) and UMass Boston.
 Participants included representatives of nine New England tribal communities and several Native community organizations.

 At the conference, MCIA commissioned funds to study how Native constituencies might benefit from an organization dedicated to the study of Native Americans as a people.
-Faculty from the UMass Boston College of Public and Community Service, the John W. McCormack Graduate School of Policy Studies, and the College of Liberal Arts designed multiple survey instruments and then collected data.
+Faculty from the UMass Boston College of Public and Community Service, the John W. McCormack Graduate School of Policy and Global Studies, and the College of Liberal Arts designed multiple survey instruments and then collected data.

 Responses to those 2006 surveys reflected the broad scope of concerns, needs, and priorities of New England's Native people.
 Their concerns range from access to health care, to better documentation of tribal history and traditions, to protection of hunting and fishing rights, to development of tribe-owned businesses, and the desire to work cooperatively with non-Native organizations.
 Indeed, the data reflected such broad and divergent areas of concern that the founding of an institute came to be viewed as the best way to address Native concerns.